wesley-trust/wesleytrust-com/_posts/2021-03-29-powershell-wrapped-graphapi-calls.md

                     $Parameters.Add("ExcludePreviewFeatures", $true)
                 }

-                # If there are policies to be removed,
+                # If there are objects to be removed,
                 if ($IDs) {
                     foreach ($ID in $IDs) {